mrandrewandrade/first_pebble_tutorial/README.md

 Now click import and get started

+### Lets get running before we can walk!

+If just set up the project with the code and resoruces and want to get it running on your phone, look no further.
+Other skip the next couple steps and follow option 2.

+Once you added the code, you can click Compilation on the left.
+Lets add the phone's ip address.

+On your phone open the pebble app, tap the left to open the menu and click developer.
+Now lets add the server IP into cloudpebble which is showing on your phone.

+Click install and run and now you have the app installed an running on your pebble!

+Flick your wrist and watch the image change.
+Now that its working, its time go get hacking!
+You can use the rest of this guide as reference.

 ## Option 2: Create a project from scratch
 If you choose option 2, you are on the right track and should create a new project
 ![alt text](https://raw.githubusercontent.com/mrandrewandrade/scratch/master/images/first_pebble_tutorial/4.png )